Futun-Almanqur/rafid/EVALUATION_REPORT.md

 | Colab zero-setup reproducibility | **COLAB VERIFIED** — clean Google Colab runtime completed Run all successfully; the executed notebook with captured outputs is committed as `Phase 2: clean Colab run` |
 | Real-provider evidence | **NOT USED** — no provider key was used, by design |

 **COLAB VERIFICATION PENDING.** This run used the gateway's approximate byte-based token counter, because `tiktoken` could not download its BPE table in the build environment.
-Every token, cache-ratio and cost figure below therefore measures the accounting *path*, not real token counts.
-The Colab run resolves this — the setup cell refuses to start unless the real tokenizer loads, and prints `TOKENIZER=REAL`.
+Every token, cache-ratio and cost figure below therefore measures the accounting *path*, not real token counts. **COLAB COST REPLAY PENDING.** The original benchmark run used the gateway's approximate byte-based token counter because `tiktoken` could not download its BPE table in the build environment.
+A clean Google Colab run has now confirmed that the real `tiktoken` tokenizer loads successfully (`TOKENIZER=REAL`), but the benchmark and cost replay has not yet been re-executed with that tokenizer.
+Therefore, the token counts, cache ratios, and cost figures below still describe the accounting path rather than real-token measurements.

 ---